HernanMorel/HernanMorel/README.md

 🔭 I’m interested in Frontend development and React.js.

-Currently working as a Frontend developer at [Monchis](http://www.monchis.com.py/), a delivery and logistics company in Asunción, Paraguay.
-My main role involves maintaining and improving the in-house ERP (enterprise resource planning) application.
-Which is used to manage the accounting, procurement, and logistics/supply chain operations for the company.
+I am currently employed as a Frontend Developer at [Monchis](http://www.monchis.com.py/), a delivery and logistics company based in Asunción, Paraguay.
+My primary responsibilities include maintaining and enhancing the company's in-house ERP (enterprise resource planning) application.
+This involves managing various aspects of the accounting, procurement, and logistics/supply chain operations for the organization.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/hernan-m/)